craignelstead/MapKiosk/README.md

     *The kiosk is only able to be locked down if the concept3d sidebar is offscreen in the iframe.
 This will only work with the scale set to 100%.
+    If the scale is anything other than 100%, the sidebar may be visible or portions of the map may be hidden.

 Log back into the administrator account.